void

 Demography

-According to the 1910 census Zbraslav had 1,772 inhabitants of which 1,767 (99 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census Zbraslav had 1,772 inhabitants of whom 1,767 (99 per cent) reported using Czech in their daily speech.
 The judicial district was okres Zbraslav, administratively it reported to hejtmanství Smíchov.

 Source:Seznam míst v království Českém(1913)